RuiSoares333/FEUP-LBAW/docs/er.md

 ## 1. Sitemap

 Our system is built around 5 main areas.
 The Static Pages, which provide information about the platform.
-News Pages, which envelop all the news items, news feeds and news item creations.
-Visitor Pages, for loggin in and signing up.
-Authenticated User Pages, for the user profile, saved news and report user pages.
-And Admin Pages, housing admin specific pages and utilities.
+The News Pages, which envelop all the news items, news feeds and news item creations.
+The Visitor Pages, for loggin in and signing up.
+The Authenticated User Pages, for the user profile, saved news and report user pages.
+And the Admin Pages, housing admin specific pages and utilities.

 <p  align="center">
     <img src="./pictures/sitemap.png">